How to Apply

 - Other team members (grad students, postdocs, research staff, etc.) may be listed as team members on the proposal

 The research must relate directly to applications in healthcare, and the objectives of the project should include an outcome that will benefit patients.
-Evaluation of proposals will be on the basis of innovation and scientific merit, potential health care impact, technical feasibility and the potential for commercialization.
-Award recipients will be required to prepare brief written quarterly progress reports and to present a mid-year project update to the Coulter Oversight Committee in early December.
+Evaluation of proposals will be on the basis of innovation and scientific merit, potential health care impact, technical feasibility, and the potential for commercialization.

 Grants will be for a one-year period and may be submitted for renewal.